ember-cli/eslint-plugin-ember/docs/rules/no-get-with-default.md

 # no-get-with-default

+:wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 This rule attempts to catch and prevent the use of `getWithDefault`.

 ## Rule Details

 Even though the behavior for `getWithDefault` is more defined such that it only falls back to the default value on `undefined`, its inconsistency with the native `||` is confusing to many developers who assume otherwise.
-This rule encourages developers to use the native `||` operator instead.
+Instead, this rule encourages developers to use:

+- `||` operator
+- ternary operator

 In addition, [Nullish Coalescing Operator `??`](https://github.com/tc39/proposal-nullish-coalescing) will land in the JavaScript language soon so developers can leverage safe property access with native support instead of using `getWithDefault`.